samrblackman/models/README.md

 # models
-Initial place to store any model work
+Initial place to store any model work.
 This will effectively be a hodgepodge of scripting work I do.